Deus Ex: Invisible War: Development

 While the original game was developed for Windows, the team developed Invisible War for console, using their experience creating the Deus Ex PS2 port.
 They chose the Xbox as it had the largest memory capacity.
 The biggest problem was the smaller processing power and RAM compared to PCs.
 Due to the limited hardware of the Xbox, the environment sizes needed to be scaled down compared to the first game, but the team tried to make the smaller areas denser, with more interactive elements.
 When creating the game, the team rebuilt all the systems from scratch from the engine to the render and sound system.
 The game used a combination of the Unreal Engine and the Havok physics software.
 The choice of Unreal was governed by several factors including familiarity with the engine and the wish to develop for both PC and console environments; while the basic structure of the Unreal Engine was used, the team replaced the renderer, artificial intelligence (AI) programming and physics engine.
 Integrating Havok allowed for "richer" simulation of real-time physics.
 The AI was designed to exhibit a wider range of responses than the original game, noticing disturbances, searching environments and being able to call in reinforcements.
+The CGI opening was created by Saab and Miller Productions, while the ending sequences were done by vTorque.

+Release

 A sequel to Deus Ex was revealed by Eidos in 2001 through job listings advertising for designers to work on the game.
 Later that month at the 2001 Electronic Entertainment Expo (E3), Eidos confirmed that both the second Deus Ex and the next Thief game would be coming to consoles before arriving on PC; the explanation was that taking the restrictions of console hardware into account would make later ports to PC more effective.
 Eidos officially announced the game E3 2002; the platforms listed were PC, Xbox and PS2.
 It was later revealed that Ion Storm were struggling to work out how to port the game to PS2 given the extensive hardware differences between the three platforms, and were reluctant to do so due to these issues.
 Following the game's release, it was clarified that no PS2 version would be developed.
 As part of the promotion, the soundtrack was made available for download through the game's website.
 A demo was released in November 2003.
 The game was released in North America on December 2, 2003.
 Following the North American release, Ion Storm released a patch to fix issues with the graphics and additional gameplay elements such as quick saves.
 The game released in Europe on March 5, 2004.
 The Xbox version was also released in Japan.
 First announced in March 2004, the game was released on June 17.